bancorprotocol/docs/solidity/contracts/converter/BancorConverter.md

 - `_reserveToken`:       optional, initial reserve, allows defining the first reserve at deployment time

 - `_reserveRatio`:       optional, ratio for the initial reserve

-# Function `updateRegistry()` {#BancorConverter-updateRegistry--}

-sets the contract registry to whichever address the current registry is pointing to

-# Function `restoreRegistry()` {#BancorConverter-restoreRegistry--}

-security mechanism allowing the converter owner to revert to the previous registry,

-to be used in emergency scenario

-# Function `disableRegistryUpdate(bool _disable)` {#BancorConverter-disableRegistryUpdate-bool-}

-disables the registry update functionality

-this is a safety mechanism in case of a emergency

-can only be called by the manager or owner

-## Parameters:

-- `_disable`:    true to disable registry updates, false to re-enable them

 # Function `reserveTokenCount() → uint16` {#BancorConverter-reserveTokenCount--}